Enid Borden

 Enid Borden is the founder, president and CEO of the National Foundation to End Senior Hunger (NFESH), formerly known as the Meals On Wheels Research Foundation.
-As president and CEO, Borden frequently speaks to audiences about the issue and leads NFESH every day in its mission of engaging new partners to provide answers and create solutions that can end senior hunger.
+As president and CEO, Borden frequently speaks about the issue and leads NFESH to form new partnerships to help can end senior hunger.

+Biography

+Borden received her bachelor's degree from Alfred University and her master's degree from Adelphi University in New York before studying at the John F. Kennedy School of Government of Harvard University.

-Prior to leading NFESH, Borden was the president and CEO of the Meals On Wheels Association of America (MOWAA) for over 20 years.
-Under Borden's direction, MOWAA grew from a little-known trade association to become a preeminent national charity.
-An outspoken advocate for those forgotten seniors she called "the hidden hungry,” she guided the organization through two decades of remarkable growth, increasing its annual budget more than tenfold and overseeing millions of dollars in grants allocated to MOWAA's member programs across the United States to support their efforts of providing nutritious meals to seniors in their local communities.
+Before she joined NFESH, Borden led the Meals On Wheels Association of America (MOWAA) for over 20 years as the president and CEO, growing it from a little-known trade association to become a well known national charity.
+An outspoken advocate for those forgotten seniors she called "the hidden hungry,” she guided the organization through decades of remarkable growth, increasing its annual budget more than tenfold and overseeing millions of dollars in grants allocated to MOWAA's member programs across the United States to support their efforts of providing nutritious meals to seniors in their local communities.

 Prior to her tenure of MOWAA, Borden held several public affairs and policy positions in the public sector, including deputy commissioner for policy and external affairs at the Social Security Administration and director of public affairs of the then-Office of Human Development Services within the U. S. Department of Health and Human Services.
 She also has been a successful small business owner.